umbauschool/umbauschool.github.io/index.md

 </div>

-## Patrons + Fundraising

-We are currently hosting a very big fundraising campaign to help raise enough money for:

-1. its first permanent studio space in the U.S. Shenandoah, Virginia, USA.

-2. a series of free workshops, lectures, and a design project that seeks to build carbon-neutral houses in the Shenandoah Valley.

-3. developing a full educational model for year-round programming with no-tuition.
+## Support Us

+Want to help shape the spaces we live in and push for the revitalization of design education?
+Help fund umbau!
+100% of your gift will go towards our tuition-free, environmentally-focused architecture program: Studio Shenandoah.
+We launched Studio Shenandoah in 2019 because we believe learning should be free and the current trend of painfully high tuition rates needs to come to a halt.
+We also saw a need for a school that truly designs for the natural environment.
+If you are compelled by our mission and value the importance of architecture, education, art, design, and sustainability, please donate and help us spread the Good.

-No donation is too small (or too big!)
+No donation is too small (or too big!).
 Any amount helps! umbau is a 501(c)(3) non-profit organization and all donations are tax-deductible.

 <div class="deco-right"></div>

-<a class="btn" href="https://secure.givelively.org/donate/umbau-inc/u-s-studio-launch-2019">Support</a>
+<a class="btn" href="https://secure.givelively.org/donate/umbau-inc">Donate</a>

 ***